njeffers/wpseo-woocommerce/README.md

 Bugfixes:
 * Fixes a bug where the WooCommerce breadcrumbs were not replaced by the Yoast SEO breadcrumbs.
+* Fixes a bug where switching to the visual editor with the text editor active could cause the Product editor to crash.

 Other:
 * Compatibility with Yoast SEO 9.3